-From the moment we wake up, we often find ourselves searching for our phones or opening our laptops to check for the latest news and updates.
-It has become our routine and a lifestyle and an excellent reason to unplug yourself from the world.
+From the moment we wake up, we often search for our phones or open our laptops to check for the latest news and updates.
+It has become our routine, lifestyle and an excellent reason to unplug yourself from the world.

 You may have heard of the word “unplug,” but what does it mean when we say unplug yourself from the world?
 Does it mean you should stay away from society and become a hermit?
 Of course not, but when you think about it, hermits live peaceful lives!
 All jokes aside, there are plenty of reasons why you should unplug.
 Not only will you benefit from it, but it will give you a sense of purpose.
 Here’s why.